Under Milk Wood: America

 On his return to Laugharne, Thomas worked in a desultory fashion on Under Milk Wood throughout the summer.
 His daughter, Aeronwy, noticed that his health had "visibly deteriorated. ...
 I could hear his racking cough.
 Every morning he had a prolonged coughing attack. ...
 The coughing was nothing new but it seemed worse than before."
 She also noted that the blackouts that Thomas was experiencing were "a constant source of comment" amongst his Laugharne friends.

 Thomas gave readings of the play in Porthcawl and Tenby, before travelling to London to catch his plane to New York for another tour, including three readings of Under Milk Wood.
 He stayed with the comedian Harry Locke, and worked on the play, re-writing parts of the first half, and writing Eli Jenkins' sunset poem and Waldo's chimney sweep song for the second half.
 Locke noticed that Thomas was very chesty, with "terrible" coughing fits that made him go purple in the face.

 On 15 October 1953, Thomas delivered another draft of the play to the BBC, a draft that his producer, Douglas Cleverdon, described as being in "an extremely disordered state...it was clearly not in its final form."
 On his arrival in New York on 20 October 1953, Thomas added a further 38 lines to the second half, for the two performances on 24 and 25 October.

 Thomas had been met at the airport by Liz Reitell, who was shocked at his appearance: "He was very ill when he got here."
-Thomas' agent John Brinnin, deeply in debt and desperate for money, also knew Thomas was very ill, but did not cancel or curtail his programme, a punishing schedule of four rehearsals and two performances of Under Milk Wood in just five days, as well as two sessions of revising the play.
+Thomas's agent John Brinnin, deeply in debt and desperate for money, also knew Thomas was very ill, but did not cancel or curtail his programme.
+He had a punishing schedule of four rehearsals and two performances of Under Milk Wood in just five days, as well as two sessions of revising the play.
 After the first performance on 24 October, Thomas was close to collapse, standing in his dressing room, clinging to the back of a chair.
 The play, he said, "has taken the life out of me for now."